DrChibataNelas/sentiment-simple-soundboard/README.md

 ### Usage

-Put the audio files inside the sounds directory.
+Put the .WAV files inside the sounds directory.
 Create a file named config.py.
-Use default_config.py as a model.
+Use default_config.py as a model. to run, simply type
+`py main.py`

+I recommend using youtube-dl to extract the audio from videos.
+You can easily do that with following command:
+`youtube-dl -x --audio-format wav -o sounds/mynewsound <youtube-url-here>`